Jandres1420/Pokemon-Challengue-Back-End/README.md

 ![](/img/creatingSchema.png)

-### Second step
+### Third step
-On the cloned repository use the command in the terminal.
+Openb the cloned repository on IntelliJ and write the following command on the terminal:

 ```bash
 mvn clean install